Identifier in C

 These are token which is composed of a sequence of letters, digits, and underscore ( _ ).

 Every language has its own rules for naming identifiers.
 Identifiers are used to give unique names to different objects in the program.

-- An identifier is any combination of alphabets, digits or underscore.
+- An identifier is any combination of alphabets, digits, or underscores.

 - The first character in the identifier name must be an alphabet and not a digit but after that, any digit may follow.

-- No blank (white space) are allowed within an identifier.
+- No blank (white space) is allowed within an identifier.